|

 required him to move his family often.
 The Wrights

-lived in Dayton, Ohio, Cedar Rapids, Iowa, and many
+lived in Dayton, OH, Cedar Rapids, IA, and many

 locations in Indiana.
 His responsibilities required